Team360-PL/11ty-homepage/README.md

-# Homepage for e-editiones
+# Homepage for Team360

-New homepage for e-editiones.
+New homepage for Team360.

 ## Install and run locally